jduck/asus-cmd/README.md

 Recommendations
 ---------------
+*End Users*: Update firmare to revision 3.0.0.4.376.3754 or newer.
+It's important to note that the router's "Check for Update" functionality may not work properly.
+Manually check the version of the firmware you're running and, if older, download/install the new firmware.

-Remove the remote command execution functionality from this service.
+*ASUS/Merlin*: Remove the remote command execution functionality from this service.
 Even if it were guarded with strong authentication, broadcasting a password to the entire local network isn't really something to be desired.
 If command execution is truly desired it should be provided via SSH or similar secure mechanism.

 Workaround
 ----------